What is grooming?

 Our Goal

-The educational potential of the film The Choirmaster
+The educational potential of the film Broken Voices

 Broken Voices explores the issue of child sexual abuse from a unique perspective.
 It offers subtle clues as to what happens before the abuse occurs, offering an opportunity to better understand the vulnerability of children, the power of authority, and moments of professional boundaries being crossed.